AlchemistSimulator/Alchemist/src/orchid/resources/wiki/use/yaml.md

 it should provide a good YAML guide (surely sufficient to follow the tutorial).

 Alchemist expects a YAML map as input.
 In the following section, we'll discuss which keys it expects.
-Of course, users are free to use all the YAML features (e.g. anchors) to organize their code and reduce duplication.
+Of course, users are free to use all the YAML features (e.g. anchors and merge keys) to organize their code and reduce duplication.

 ## Choosing an incarnation